How to start (and build) an emergency fund

 Not having enough emergency savings can also cause a sense of financial anxiety.
 Bankrate’s emergency savings survey found that:

-• Two-thirds of Americans are worried that they wouldn’t be able to cover a months’ worth of expenses if they lost their job tomorrow.
+- 27 percent of Americans wouldn’t be able to cover a months’ worth of expenses if they lost their job tomorrow.

 The findings reaffirm the need for households to have a well-funded stash of cash and that it’s never too soon to start saving for an emergency.

-By nature, unplanned expenses are unexpected, so the sooner you’re prepared the better off you’ll be when the inevitable happens. — GREG MCBRIDE, BANKRATE CHIEF FINANCIAL ANALYST
+By nature, unplanned expenses are unexpected, so the sooner you’re prepared the better off you’ll be when the inevitable happens.— GREG MCBRIDE, CFA, BANKRATE CHIEF FINANCIAL ANALYST

 Without an emergency fund, your only options may be credit cards, personal loans or asking relatives or friends for money.